SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 What Was Joule at Launch?

-When SAP announced Joule at SAP TechEd in September 2023, enterprise AI adoption sat at around 55% globally (McKinsey, 2025 — measuring from 2023 baseline).
+When SAP announced Joule at TechEd in September 2023, enterprise AI adoption sat at around 55% globally (McKinsey, 2025, measuring from the 2023 baseline).
 Joule entered as a natural-language interface for asking questions about your SAP data.
-You could type a question in plain English and get an answer pulled from your business systems.
+Type a question, get an answer from your business systems.
+That was it.

-That first version was limited.
-It worked primarily within SAP SuccessFactors for HR queries and had a narrow scope of pre-trained responses.
-There were no agents, no workflow automation, no cross-application orchestration.
-It was, fundamentally, a smarter search bar.
+And that first version was pretty limited.
+It worked mainly within SAP SuccessFactors for HR queries.
+Narrow scope, pre-trained responses.
+No agents, no workflow automation, no cross-application anything.
+A smarter search bar, if we’re being honest.

-But the architecture hinted at something bigger.
-SAP built Joule on SAP BTP (Business Technology Platform) with a modular design that could connect to any SAP cloud application.
-The decision to make Joule multi-LLM — dynamically selecting from models by OpenAI, Anthropic, and Google — meant it wasn’t locked into a single AI provider’s limitations.
+But the architecture was interesting.
+SAP built Joule on BTP with a modular design that could connect to any SAP cloud application.
+And they went multi-LLM from the start (dynamically selecting from OpenAI, Anthropic, Google models), which meant Joule wasn’t tied to one AI provider’s limitations.
+That was a proper bet.
+Not obvious at the time, but it paid off.

 How Did Joule Evolve Through 2024?

-According to Deloitte’s 2026 State of AI survey of 3,235 leaders, 66% of organisations report productivity gains from AI, but only 34% use it for deep transformation (Deloitte, 2026).
+Deloitte’s 2026 State of AI survey of 3,235 leaders found that 66% of organisations report productivity gains from AI, but only 34% use it for deeper transformation (Deloitte, 2026).
 SAP’s 2024 roadmap for Joule was clearly aimed at that deeper tier.
+We watched three major shifts happen, quarter by quarter.

 Expansion to core business applications

 Joule moved beyond HR into S/4HANA, Sales Cloud V2, Service Cloud V2, and Commerce Cloud.
-Each integration brought domain-specific skills — not just answering questions, but performing actions like creating purchase orders, generating opportunity summaries, and drafting follow-up emails.
+Each integration brought domain-specific skills.
+Not just answering questions anymore: creating purchase orders, generating opportunity summaries, drafting follow-up emails.
+A different animal entirely.

 Early Joule could answer “What were last quarter’s sales?”
 The 2024 version could answer “Which accounts are at risk of churning based on declining engagement?”
-That shift from retrieval to analysis changed the value proposition entirely.
+That shift from retrieval to analysis changed the value proposition.
+Suddenly it was doing work, not just fetching data.

 Prebuilt skill library growth

 By mid-2024, SAP reported over 1,300 prebuilt skills.
-Each skill represents a specific business action Joule can execute — from generating job descriptions in SuccessFactors to summarising customer interactions in Sales Cloud.
+Each one a specific business action Joule can execute: generating job descriptions in SuccessFactors, summarising customer interactions in Sales Cloud, drafting procurement documents.
+The catalogue kept growing.

 What Changed in 2025 That Made Joule Matter?

-The real inflection point came in 2025.
-SAP Business AI reached 34,000 customers, with about 60% of cloud customers actively using AI features and another 20% in implementation (SAP News Center, 2025).
-Three things drove this acceleration.
+2025 was the inflection point.
+SAP Business AI reached 34,000 customers, about 60% of cloud customers actively using AI features and another 20% in implementation (SAP News Center, 2025).
+I reckon three things drove that acceleration.

 From copilot to agent platform

-The biggest architectural shift was the introduction of Joule Agents — autonomous AI agents that handle multi-step workflows without requiring a human prompt at each stage.
+The biggest architectural shift was Joule Agents: autonomous AI agents that handle multi-step workflows without needing a human nudge at each stage.
 By Q4 2025, SAP had deployed 40+ agents across finance, procurement, HR, and CX.

 - Cash Management Agent: up to 70% reduction in manual effort